Lena Headey Lashes Out At Trolls In Expletive-Filled Statement Over Alexandria Ocasio-Cortez Video

 She will return to the role of Cersei Lannister in HBO’s upcoming final season of Game of Thrones.

-According to The Daily Mail, a new episode of the series has not made it to air since 2017, the longest wait for a new installment since the inception of the fantasy drama in 2011.
+According to The Daily Mail, a new episode of the series has not made it to air since 2017, which marks the longest wait for a new installment since the inception of the fantasy drama in 2011.
 The hit show is scheduled to air April 14, with a season consisting of six episodes that are rumored to be some of the longest in the franchise.

-Radio Timesreported that it appeared “likely” in future episodes to see Cersei enlist the services of mercenary army The Golden Company, a group referred to several times during season seven.
+Radio Times reported that it appeared “likely” in future episodes to see Cersei enlist the services of mercenary army The Golden Company, a group referred to several times during Season 7.